DynaSlum/satsense/Python/satsense/README.md

 # Satsense
-Satsense is a library for remote sensing using satelite imagery.
+Satsense is a library for remote sensing using satellite imagery.